Also known as: frog stand, frogstand, arm balance, tucked arm balance, beginner arm balance

 Frequently Asked Questions

-What are the benefits of the Crow pose?
+What are the main benefits of the Crow pose?

-Crow builds core strength, shoulder stability, and forearm/wrist endurance while improving balance and body awareness.
-It’s a low-equipment skill that transfers to advanced arm balances and press movements.
+Crow builds core strength, shoulder stability and forearm endurance while improving balance, wrist mobility and body awareness.
+It’s effective for beginners learning arm balances and for developing controlled pressing strength.

-What are common mistakes when learning the Crow?
+What common mistakes should I avoid when doing Crow?

-How can I progress to or regress from the Crow?
+How can I progress or regress the Crow exercise?